 It Costs Less

-Digital marketing not only saves time and doesn’t require a large personnel, it’s cost-effective.
+Digital marketing not only saves time and doesn’t require large personnel, but it’s also cost-effective.
 Gone are the days when marketing managers need to rent out a big billboard to spread the news about their company.
 Today, all you need to market your business is a laptop and some know-how.
 A little help from a digital marketing agency doesn’t hurt either.

 Compared to other types of marketing, digital marketing will get you a better cost-per-lead (CPL is a metric that measures how cost effective a given marketing campaign was).
 Having a low CPL is your goal.